andypitcher/HIDS_Android/README.md

 ## Implementation:

 The	main	idea	behind	this	implementation	is	a	proof	of	concept	that	takes	two	same	applications, one	legit	and	the other repackaged with a malicious payload (msfvenom).
-Then,	apply	signature	detection,	basde on	system	calls	to	match	certain	type	of	pattern.
+Then,	apply	signature	detection,	based on	system	calls	to	match	certain	type	of	pattern.
-Enventually,	this	allows	to	detect	or	prevent	some	attack,	in	our	case,	the	execution	of meterpreter	commands	through	a	reverse_tcp	shell.
+Eventually,	this	allows	to	detect	or	prevent	some	attack,	in	our	case,	the	execution	of meterpreter	commands	through	a	reverse_tcp	shell.

 ## Defense environment: